piyush-kurur/hackers-revenge/README.md

 (some times rather perversely called productivity suites) user to match the unreasonable demands of the bureaucrats and hence say LaTeX's font selections etc are often forgiven.
 However, be warned that nothing is guaranteed.
-They might evolve and in the near future, might acquire the ability to perceive colours.
+They might evolve, and in the near future, might acquire the ability to perceive colours.

 A note to prospective users of this code/files.
 You are dealing with a